patternplate/patternplate/readme.md

 ## Quickstart

-Get up and running with patternplate in three steps:
+Get up and running with patternplate in three steps.
+You can find the source of a completed `patternplate init` guide at [getting-started](https://github.com/sinnerschrader/patternplate-getting-started).

 ```shell
 # Grab patternplate from npm